Project Management is far from an exact science. What is effective in one organization certainly can rarely be strictly duplicated in another.

 In out-of-the-box SharePoint, sites are created with templates.
 This means you don’t have to recreate the wheel every time you create a site – you use a template that fits your needs.
 You can also save a site that you have customized as a template and reuse it again and again.

-BrightWork comes with a range of best-practice templates, all designed for a particular project management situation and level of maturity.
+BrightWork comes with a range of best-practice templates for project management, portfolio management, and day-to-day work management.

 The spectrum of BrightWork templates enables organizations to get started quickly, with a small amount of project management, and to gradually evolve to where they need to be.